 Nate lives in Ontario, Canada and is 28 years old.
 He received a kidney transplant on May 12th, 2020 after spending over 6 years on hemodialysis.
 Near the beginning of his experiences as a patient, he had a rough time, both physically and mentally.
 However, after his crisis period he came to realize that he had only one of two choices: to sink, or to swim.
 To sink, all he had to do was concede to his situation and be victimized by my circumstances.
-However, he clung to hope and decided to believe in a life where he was able.
-He refused to concede.

-The years that followed have been the best years of Nate's life.
-He went back to college, graduated, and became a diligent and passionate volunteer in his renal community.
-He has pursued many different types of movement and activities, ranging from karate to kayaking.
+However, he clung to hope and decided to believe in a life where he pursued many different types of movement and activities, ranging from karate to kayaking.
 He became a certified yoga instructor, and last year, he ran the Detroit Free Press Marathon, and made the news in the process!
 Most importantly though, Nate has discovered strategies as a dialysis patient that have provided him with a meaningful, able, and joyous life.
 He feels privileged in his involvement as an ambassador with the AAKP and looks forward to future opportunities to share his message with the renal world - a message of hope and ability in the face of this adversity.